DMIT-2015/dmit2015-1223-workbook-template/README.md

-# DMIT2015 Winter 2023 Term assignments
+# DMIT2015 Winter 2023 Term Workbook Repository

 ## your name here

 ## your Github Account id

-This is a private repository for your assignments.
+This is a public repository for in-class code along activities and exercises.
-You will use this only for evaluation work.
-Assignment work not submitted within this repository will not be evaluated.